REDISCOVER YOUR CHILD-LIKE ENTHUSIASM AND LOVE FOR LIFE THAT’S CONTAGIOUS. ACHOO, NOW IT’S ON YOU…

 You want the quick read or the whole bio?
 This is like one of those choose your own adventure books you loved as a kid.

 “Farm girl with a gypsy heart.
 Life-long obsession for shopping junking and all things vintage.
-Working on upcycled fashions, DIY beauty, colorful salads and a healthy earth.”
+Working on being a wife & mama, our next travel adventure, enjoying the little moments, colorful salads and a healthy earth.”

 I lovingly blame it all on my family.
 Rather, I should say I credit them for each and every passion (ahem, madness) and eccentricity I explore on Native Gypsies.
 Read about Grandma Lillie (the radio queen hat lady), Farmer Don (the junker and entrepreneur), and the whole lovely (but shyer) bunch!
 Once you do, you’ll see why I never wanted a traditional job or life.
 You too?
 I knew we were kindred spirits.